 Philodendron Billietiae Humidity

-50% humidity is ideal to get the best out those leaves.
-They do not want to be too dry, upping their humidity will help them flourish.
+50% humidity or more (60 or 70% is good) is ideal to get the best out those leaves.
+They do not want to be too dry, upping their humidity will help them flourish and unfurl well.

 Philodendron Billietiae Variegated / Variegata